Pallet Slip Sheets

 - Lower Purchasing Cost – Purchasing Slip Sheets cost significantly lesser, and unlike pallets, Slip Sheets are cheap enough to be disposed of after each use, and most importantly, it doesn’t need to be tracked or repaired.
 Slip Sheets eliminate the need to track your wooden pallets and argue with customers over disappearing pallets or even paying to return and repair used pallets, leading to more cost and spending.

-- Maximises Warehouse Space – Due to the slim nature of Slip Sheets, Slip Sheets take up a significantly lesser storage space than pallets.
-Slip Sheets help to maximise the use of vertical space, allowing more loads to be placed and stacked.
+- Maximises Warehouse Space – Due to the slim nature of Slip Sheets, Slip Sheets take up significantly lesser storage space than pallets.
+Slip Sheets help maximise vertical space use, allowing more loads to be placed and stacked.

 - Lower Transportation Cost – With their light-weighted design, Slip Sheets can reduce storage space, allowing more goods to be loaded, which in turn helps to reduce transportation costs dramatically.